Vehicle Permits

 Resident Student Permits and Commons Permits are issued on a first come, first serve basis.
 Purchasing a Commuter Permit does not guarantee a parking space.

 *** First-year students may not have a vehicle on campus and are prohibited from purchasing a parking permit.
-If a first-year student receives 5 or more citations, they will not be eligible for a parking permit the following academic year.
+If a first-year student receives 5 or more citations, they will not be eligible to purchase a parking permit the following academic year.

 Student permits are divided into four categories:

-Students who are living in Curtis Hall* may purchase a 2023-2024 Resident Student parking permit on a first come, first serve basis for $150.
-This permit, permanently affixed and displayed in the lower, right corner of the windshield (i.e. passenger side), allows the student to park in any “blue” parking lot reserved for Curtis Hall residents for the academic year.
+Resident Student: Students who are living in Curtis Hall* or Leavitt Hall* may purchase a Resident Student parking permit on a first come, first serve basis for $150.
+This permit, permanently affixed and displayed in the lower, right corner of the windshield (i.e. passenger side), allows the student to park in any “blue” parking spot reserved for Resident Students for the academic year.

-* Students who choose to move out of Curtis Hall for the spring semester must return their “blue” resident student parking permit to Campus Safety.
+* Students who choose to move out of Curtis Hall or Leavitt Hall for the spring semester must return their “blue” resident student parking permit to Campus Safety no later than the last day of classes for the fall semester.
 Once their resident permit is returned, the student will be issued a “black” commuter parking permit free of charge.

-Commuter: Students who live off-campus may purchase a 2023-2024 commuter parking permit for $50.
-This permit, permanently affixed and displayed in the lower right corner of the windshield (i.e. passenger side), allows the student to park in any “Commuter” parking location which are designated with “black” commuter parking signs.
+Commuter: Students who live off-campus may purchase a Commuter parking permit for $50.
+This permit, permanently affixed and displayed in the lower, right corner of the windshield (i.e. passenger side), allows the student to park in any available “Commuter” parking spot which are designated with “black” commuter parking signs.
 Purchasing a commuter parking permit does not guarantee a parking space.
-If all of the commuter parking spaces are full, students are encouraged to park on Pleasant Street, Main Street or at the Fort George parking lot.
+There are often open spaces in the lot behind Athletics.
+If all the commuter parking spaces are full, students are encouraged to park on Pleasant Street, Main Street or at the Fort George parking lot.

 Penobscot: The Penobscot lot is an off-campus parking lot located on Route 199 in Penobscot, Maine.
-This lot is used to accommodate vehicles for students who are unable to purchase a Resident student or Commons parking permit due to limited parking availability on campus.
-Although there is no charge for the Penobscot lot parking permit, all vehicles must be registered with Campus Safety and display a permit to park in this lot.
+This lot is used to accommodate vehicles for students who are unable to purchase a Resident Student or Grad Commons parking permit due to limited parking availability on campus.
+Although there is no charge for the Penobscot Lot parking permit, all vehicles must be registered with Campus Safety and display a permit to park in this lot.
 This permit must be permanently affixed and displayed in the lower right corner of the windshield (i.e. passenger side).
-A shuttle to the Penobscot Lot is available on Friday afternoons and Sunday evenings.
+A shuttle to the Penobscot Lot is available.
 Students are required to contact the front desk of Curtis Hall (326-2137, x2137) in advance to schedule a shuttle ride.
 Campus Safety may suspend the shuttle due to hazardous roads/weather conditions.

 Temporary Parking Permits:

-A limited number of temporary parking permits are available for individuals who have a current Maine Maritime Academy parking permit, but are unexpectedly required to use a different vehicle for a short period of time (e.g. a loaner vehicle because your vehicle is being repaired).
-Faculty, staff and students are asked to contact Campus Safety to obtain a temporary parking permit prior to parking the vehicle on campus.
-Temporary permits will be issued for a set time period and are not to be used as a replacement permit.
+A limited number of temporary parking permits are available for individuals who have a current Maine Maritime Academy parking permit but are unexpectedly required to use a different vehicle for a short period of time (e.g. a loaner vehicle because your vehicle is being repaired).
+Faculty, staff and students should come to Campus Safety to obtain a temporary parking permit prior to parking the vehicle on campus.
+Temporary permits will be issued for a set period of time and are not to be used as a replacement permit.
 Please bring your MMA ID and state-issued vehicle registration to Campus Safety to obtain your temporary permit.
+Temporary parking permits are available 24 hours a day.
+If the door is locked, call to meet with the officer on duty.
+Do not park on MMA property without first obtaining a permit, or you will be subject to citations.

 Replacement Permits: